lysmarine/lysmarine_gen/README.md

 __If you wish to have your favorite SBC supported and if you have some time for testing ...or have a spare to giveaway.
 Open a github issue or contact me on facebook https://fb.me.com/lysmarineOS/__

+# Steps to create your own LysMarine image

+* Create GitHub account
+* Fork this project on GitHub
+* Create CircleCi account (Use logging in with GitHub)
+* Register .circleci/config.yml in CircleCi
+* Create CloudSmith account (Use logging in with GitHub)
+* Import CloudSmith key into circleci project settings (via env variable)
+* After circleci build completes it will create and upload image to cloudsmith
+* You can burn this image using RaspberryPi imager to SD card and use that SD card to boot your raspberry Pi

 # Contributors & Testers

 If you don't know where to start, fixing a typo can be enough.
 There are also some issues in the bug tracker marked as